alexwardcodes/Project2-RateMyCatApp/README.md

 ### Stage 10: Testing the site

-With our site finished, we made sure to through each page and function to make sure everything worked well.
-We had enough time before delivery toi be able to do this, and it meant we were able to fix slight issues in e.g. the way elements displayed or functions affected elements on the page.
+With our site finished, we made sure to go through each page and function to make sure everything worked well.
+We had enough time before delivery to be able to do this, and it meant we were able to fix slight issues in e.g. the way elements displayed or functions affected elements on the page before delivering the project.

 ### Stage 11: Bonus features

-We achieved a few of our bonus items by adding an About Us page which gave details on our team as wella s links to our personal Github repos, as well as our Ailurophiles link, which displays a list of other users to users who are logged into the site.
+We achieved a few of our bonus items by adding an About Us page which gave details on our team as well as links to our personal GitHub repos, as well as our Ailurophiles link, which displays a list of other users to users who are logged into the site.

 ## Challenges

 We originally wanted to include a location functionality that would let users see cats in other areas, displayed on a map.
-We realised that we didn't have enough time in the process to allow us to include this, so we decided to leave this functionality out entirely and focus on getitng our core functionalities up and runnign perectly.
+We realised that we didn't have enough time in the process to allow us to include this, so we decided to leave this functionality out entirely and focus on getitng our core functionalities up and running perectly.
 Creating the leaderboard was also a big challenge since I had a difficult time getting the cats to display properly in descending order of average rating.

 ### Problem-solving